 Will there be enough vaccine to ensure people will get the second dose?

-It is anticipated that there will be adequate vaccine supplies to handle second doses.
+There are adequate vaccine supplies to handle second doses.

 How long after the injection does the vaccine work?